Generate an App page

 angular.json

 This file is the config schema for an Angular Workspace.
-By default Angular configures Webpack for it's build process, and uses the angular.json file for the build information.
+By default Angular configures esbuild (Webpack before v17) for its build process, and uses the angular.json file to store the build information.

 tsconfig.json